-Marios Papadopoulos is the founder and music director of the Oxford Philharmonic Orchestra, Orchestra in Residence at the University of Oxford.
+Marios Papadopoulos is the Founder and Music Director of the Oxford Philharmonic Orchestra, the Orchestra in Residence at the University of Oxford.

 All the attributes of one of the world’s greatest players The Times

-Described by The Times at his 1975 piano recital debut as 'having all the attributes of one of the world's greatest players', Papadopoulos has gone on to enjoy an international career both as pianist and conductor.
-He has appeared as soloist with and conducted many of the world's great orchestras, and worked with a host of eminent musicians including Vladimir Ashkenazy, Hélene Grimaud, Anne-Sophie Mutter, Maxim Vengerov, Renée Fleming and Lang Lang.
-His recordings of the Beethoven sonatas have been set on a level with Schnabel, Brendel, Barenboim, and Wilhelm Kempff (Daily Telegraph, Classic FM Magazine Critics' Choice).
+Described by The Times at his 1975 piano recital debut as ‘having all the attributes of one of the world’s greatest players’, Papadopoulos has gone on to enjoy an international career both as pianist and conductor.
+He has appeared as soloist with and conducted many of the world’s great orchestras, and worked with a host of eminent musicians including Vladimir Ashkenazy, Anne-Sophie Mutter, Menahem Pressler, Maxim Vengerov, Renée Fleming, Martha Argerich and Lang Lang.
+His recordings of the Beethoven sonatas have been set on a level with Schnabel, Brendel, Barenboim, and Wilhelm Kempff (Daily Telegraph, Classic FM Magazine Critics’ Choice).

-Papadopoulos has conducted the complete cycle of Beethoven symphonies and directed from the keyboard the five piano concertos in the Oxford Philharmonic's 2008 Beethoven Festival, a feat he repeated again to celebrate the Orchestra's 15th anniversary in the 2013-14 concert season.
-As part of the worldwide celebrations for Mozart's 250th anniversary year, he directed from the keyboard the composer's complete cycle of piano concertos with the Oxford Philharmonic Orchestra.
-In 2018, he will be undertaking a mini-cycle of the Mozart concertos in China with the Guangzhou Symphony Orchestra.
+Papadopoulos has conducted the complete cycle of Beethoven symphonies and directed from the keyboard the five piano concertos in the Oxford Philharmonic’s 2008 Beethoven Festival, a feat he repeated again to celebrate the Orchestra’s 15th anniversary in the 2013-14 concert season.
+As part of the worldwide celebrations for Mozart’s 250th anniversary year, he directed from the keyboard the composer’s complete cycle of piano concertos with the Oxford Philharmonic Orchestra.
+The Oxford Philharmonic’s 2018-19 season sees Papadopoulos direct Stravinsky’s Concerto for Piano and Winds from the keyboard, as well as Mozart piano concertos in Cheltenham and Oxford.

-Guest conducting and soloist appearances have included a 2015 UK tour with the London Philharmonic Orchestra and Alison Balsom, Philharmonia Orchestra & Chorus, European Union Chamber Orchestra, and the Royal Philharmonic Orchestra.
-In November 2018, he will be conducting a new production of the Marriage of Figaro at the Greek National Opera's newly created opera house in Athens.
+Guest conducting and soloist appearances included a 2015 UK tour with the London Philharmonic Orchestra and Alison Balsom, Philharmonia Orchestra & Chorus, European Union Chamber Orchestra, and the Royal Philharmonic Orchestra.
+In March 2018 Papadopoulos appeared with the Guangzhou Symphony Orchestra at the prestigious Xinghai Concert Hall in China, where he directed a Mozart Piano Concerto Cycle from the keyboard over the course of three weeks.
+In March 2019, he will be conducting a new production of The Marriage of Figaro at the Greek National Opera’s newly created opera house in Athens.

 A prolific recording artist, Papadopoulos’s catalogue includes his critically acclaimed Beethoven sonatas, performances of Stravinsky’s Concerto for Piano and Wind with the Royal Philharmonic Orchestra (Hyperion), works by Mozart, Mussorgsky, César Franck and the twenty-four Preludes and Fugues by Shostakovich.
 Most recordings are now available on the Oxford Philharmonic Orchestra record label.
 He conducts the Oxford Philharmonic in new recordings of the Brahms and Sibelius violin concertos with Maxim Vengerov as soloist.
 As a pianist, he and Maxim Vengerov have recorded the complete Brahms violin sonatas and performed these in a recital at Vienna’s Musikverein in September 2016.